DevNet Lab 17 -- Automated testing with pyATS and Genie

 1. The first password is the password of the **genieuser** user account created when the configuration was inserted on each router: **-genie-**.

-2. The second password is left blank because we are not using the enable IOS-XE level, as our genieuser already has the maximum level of privileges.
+2. The second password is left blank because you are not using the enable IOS XE level, as your genieuser already has the maximum level of privileges.

 :::